 Instrumentality: How much they believe the rewards will actually appear should they achieve the desired outcomes or behaviors.

 From an individual perspective this means that if any of these factors are lacking, you may lack motivation.

-If you assess your motivation through the lens of Vroom’s expectancy theory, you may identify root causes for your lack of motivation and thus might be able to identify actions to help restore it.
-As ever, you may need help from others to restore your motivation and may benefit from discussing your thoughts with your line manager.
+If you assess your motivation through the lens of Vroom’s expectancy theory, you may identify root causes for your lack of motivation.
+In turn, this might help identify actions you could take to restore it.
+As ever, you may need help from others to restore your motivation. you may benefit from discussing your thoughts with a peer, friend or even your line manager.

-What Vroom’s model means for leaders and organizations
+What Vroom’s Expectancy Theory of Motivation means for leaders and organizations

 Vroom’s model helps make clear that leaders or organizations need to:

 These could be intrinsic aspects designed into rewarding role descriptions, they could be recognition, they could be new opportunities or they could be financial rewards.
 In fact, they could be a huge range of things.
 The important point is that you find the right rewards for your people.

 The objectives you set don’t need to be easy.
 But they do need to be in the power of your team members to achieve.
 This may mean that the individuals in your teams need to be empowered to achieve things and it may mean that they need to be supported to do so.
 It also means that the system that you are asking them to operate within isn’t stacked against them.

 3 – Provide promised rewards when they are earned